naumix/BiggerRegularizedOptimistic/README.md

 ## Other branches and related repos

 1. NewMujoco branch - we migrated BRO to new mujoco versions, as well as moved from gym to gymnasium
-2. BiggerRegularizedOptimistic Torch - we released a minimal implementation of BRO in torch (https://github.com/naumix/BiggerRegularizedOtimistic_Torch)
+2. BiggerRegularizedOptimistic Torch - we released a minimal implementation of BRO in torch (https://github.com/naumix/BiggerRegularizedOtimistic_Torch).
+We have not fully tested this repository yet

 ## Citation